 Understanding High Blood Pressure

-High blood pressure (hypertension) is known as a silent killer.
-This is because it's a serious health problem, but doesn’t often cause symptoms.
+High blood pressure or hypertension is known as a silent killer.
+This is because it's a serious health problem, but often doesn’t cause symptoms.
 Many people don’t know they have it until it leads to other health problems.

-High blood pressure is 130/80 mmHg or above.
-If you’re at this level for several readings over time, you’ll be diagnosed with high blood pressure.
+Normal blood pressure is less than 120/80 mmHg.
+If you’re above this level for several readings over time, you’ll be diagnosed with high blood pressure.
 Healthy changes can help you lower your blood pressure.
 But once you’re diagnosed, you'll need to manage it for the rest of your life.

 What is blood pressure?

-Your heart and blood vessels send blood through your body.
-This is called your circulatory system.
-Your heart is the pump for this system.
-With each heartbeat (contraction), the heart pushes blood through large blood vessels called arteries.
+Your heart pumps blood into the blood vessels that carry it through your body.
+With each heartbeat the heart pushes blood through blood vessels called arteries.
 Blood pressure is a measure of how hard the blood pushes against the walls of the arteries as it flows.

 How high blood pressure harms your health